cronosun/abin/README.md

 ## Introduction

-A utility library for working with bytes / binaries.
-It provides multiple implementations that all implement the 'interfaces' (actually structs) `Bin`/`SyncBin`. `Bin` and `SyncBin` have no lifetime arguments, are sized (structs), easy to use, most operations are allocation-free and they can be converted to each other. `SyncBin` is a version of `Bin` that implements `Send + Sync`.
+A utility library for working with binaries.
+It provides multiple implementations that all share the same interface (`AnyBin`, `struct Bin`/`struct SyncBin`). `Bin` and `SyncBin` have no lifetime arguments, are sized (structs), easy to use, most operations are allocation-free, and they can be converted to each other. `SyncBin` is a version of `Bin` that implements `Send + Sync`.
 The available implementations are:

  * `StaticBin`: A binary pointing to static data.
  * `VecBin`: A binary backed by a `Vec<u8>`.